 Why Program Leakage Matters

-As you know, comprehensive data is a crucial component in the RFP process.
+Comprehensive data is a crucial component in the RFP process.
 The ability to accurately depict your unique business needs to both existing and new suppliers will impact your negotiations significantly.
-Suppliers expect you to be the source of truth behind your organization’s travel patterns and will seek to explore data analytics to support any verbal or written discussions.
+Suppliers expect you to be the source of truth behind your organization’s travel patterns and will seek to explore data analytics to support any verbal or written discussions before signing a contract.

 Traxo provides travel managers with a holistic program view.
 Watch our August webinar from the Travel Managers Office Hours that discusses crafting hotel RFPs quickly and optimizing hotel program spend.
 Traxo gives you access to the program insights necessary to build a compelling RFP — including real-time booking data regardless of the original booking source — in a consolidated format.